diegoth-dev/SteBakerDev.RabbitMQ.NetCore/README.md

     services.RegisterEventBus("MyExchange", "MyApplication");
 ```

-- If your application needs to subscribe to events, add the following:
+- If your application needs to subscribe to events, add the following to the Configure method:

 ``` cs
     var eventBus = app.ApplicationServices.GetRequiredService<IEventBus>();